ivanruby/phoenixmanifesto/README.md

-phoenixmanifesto
+The Phoenix Manifesto
 ================

 A manifesto about attitude towards life

-##Phoenix Manifesto
+##Manifesto

-Through my experiences, good an bad, observations and introspection, I come to renounce:
+Through my experiences, good and bad, observations and introspection, I come to renounce:

 1. **Procrastination** and commit to *immediate action*